Type

 It will be the world’s biggest gas-fired combined-cycle power plant complex when fully operational in 2017, capable of providing electricity to approximately 15 million Egyptians.

-Spread across an area of 500,000m², the plant will use innovative technology from Siemens that combines a gas turbine with a steam turbine to achieve high fuel-efficiency and low production costs.
+Spread across an area of 500,000m², the plant will use innovative technology from Siemens that combines a gas turbine with a steam turbine to achieve high fuel efficiency and low production costs.
 The exhaust heat from the gas turbines will be used to power the steam turbine, resulting in efficient working of the power plant with lower fuel consumption levels.

 The plant will initially be operated in simple cycle mode, while heat exchangers and steam turbines will be gradually added to the plant to convert it into a combined-cycle plant, generating a total output of 4.8GW.

-The power plant will be built in four modules, with each module including two H-class gas turbines, two heat recovery steam generators, a steam turbine, and three 500kV generator transformers.
+The power plant will be built in four modules, with each module including two H-class gas turbines, two heat recovery steam generators, a steam turbine and three 500kV generator transformers.

 The Beni Suef power plant will feature a Siemens SGT5-8000H, which is considered to be the world’s most powerful gas turbine.

-The Beni Suef power project is being funded by a consortium of 17 international banks under Hermes-covered export credit agency (ECA) loan arranged by Deutsche Bank, HSBC and KfW IPEX-Bank.
+The Beni Suef power project is being funded by a consortium of 17 international banks under a Hermes-covered export credit agency (ECA) loan arranged by Deutsche Bank, HSBC and KfW IPEX-Bank.

 The loan agreement for the project was signed in November 2015.